aditya-raju/website/README.md

 - - -

-#### 🏦 Support me and my work
+#### 💸 Support me or the work

+PayPal: [paypal.me/iAditya](https://paypal.me/iAditya?country.x=IN&locale.x=en_GB)

 You can support me and my work with a cup of coffee or eiffel tower donation

-PayPal: [paypal.me/iAditya](https://paypal.me/iAditya?country.x=IN&locale.x=en_GB)

 You can also support me and my work by sharing it

-Share Buttons
+ShareButtons

+Link to Bitcoin Address or Donation Wallet

 - - -

-Link to Bitcoin Address or Donation Wallet
+#### 🧺 Recommended material

+Zen Mind: Beginner's Mind - [YouTube Audiobook](https://www.youtube.com/watch?v=3vDfq1Yt5to) | [Amazon](https://amzn.eu/d/32QaPQl)